ContinuumIO/mkl-service/README.rst

 ``mkl.set_num_threads(n)``
    Set the number of threads MKL should use.
 This is only a hint, and no guaranteed is made this number of threads will actually be used.
-   This function takes precedence over MKL_NUM_THREADS.
+   This function takes precedence over the environment variable MKL_NUM_THREADS.